Why did Dark Souls 3 get so much hate?

 The formula they've been recycling for over a decade

 Went from a challenging adventure action-rpg with tons of depth and variety.
 To a stripped down and dumb linear hack n slash.
-Not that's baaad on it's own but holy fuck they sold out hard.
+Not that's baaad on it's own but holy frick they sold out hard.

 boomer cope